 Ensure summer stream flows are sufficient to meet the instream water needs of fish and wildlife.

-Consistently attain water quality standards that protect drinking water and other beneficial uses.
+Waterbodies consistently attain water quality standards that protect drinking water and other beneficial uses.

 Anticipate and prepare for the effects of climate change stressors, which are predicted to influence precipitation, temperature, coastal inundation, ecosystem function, and water quality.